nexentaedge/nexentaedge.github.io/src/docs/kubernetes-solo.md

 NexentaEdge deployed as Kubernetes PODs on physical or virtual hosts, pooling allocated storage capacity and presenting it for consumption by applications.
 NexentaEdge designed with High-Performance and Data Reduction in mind.
 It provides best in class throughput and latency characteristics while saving overall allocated space with built-in in-line global De-Duplication, Compression and off-line Erasure Encoding.

-Once deployed, PV storage can be claimed either via standard S3FS, iSCSI or NFS providers or via CSI (currently available only for Kubernetes >= 1.10).
+Once deployed, Kubernetes PV (Persistent Volume) storage can be claimed either via standard S3FS, iSCSI or NFS providers or via CSI (currently available only for Kubernetes >= 1.10).
 Additionally Cluster name spaces and tenants can be managed via YAML pre-installed CLI and GUI.
 This further orchestrates Kubernetes service creation.

 NexentaEdge "Solo" is specially packaged installation method to quickly deploy on a single node setup.
 It can be used either as advanced access-point for Multi-Cloud inter segment name space distribution or as a local demo or development setup.